© Crown copyright 2018

 Although the NCTS is a largely paperless system, a covering document known as the TAD must accompany the goods during transit and be presented, together with the goods, at any office of transit en route and at the office of destination.

 The TAD includes a unique Movement Reference Number (MRN) generated by the NCTS upon acceptance of the declaration.
 The MRN appears on the TAD in both a numerical format and as a barcode.
 The barcode allows automatic processing using barcode readers, at busy CT offices, most notably on borders between the EU and common transit countries, for example France or Switzerland.

-For multi-item consignments, the TAD may be supplemented by a list of items (LoI), ie an electronic ‘load list’.
+For multi-item consignments, the TAD may be supplemented by a list of items (LoI), that’s an electronic ‘load list’.
 The LoI is an integral part of the electronic Transit Declaration.

 We recommend that declarants print the TAD on green paper, to enable lorry drivers and others to recognise the document and to draw their attention to the need to present it with the goods to customs at the office of destination.